 The best way to demonstrate your technical abilities is to create and utilise an online portfolio.
 This is especially important if you’re looking for a Front End Developer or Designer type role, but is equally beneficial to those who are more back-end focused.
 If you can provide examples of code to back up an already strong CV, you are going to massively increase your chances of securing an interview.
 The most popular platforms among tech professionals are GitHub and Stack Overflow.
 Alternatively, you could compile your website with links to project examples and showcase it through your typical social media platforms.

 6. Get to Grips with Slack

 Slack is widely used in the tech community and can give you access to a whole world of opportunities that you may not find on other social platforms.
 There are 100s of Slack channels encompassing a huge variety of tech skills and UK locations.
 Join channels relevant to what you want to specialise in and introduce yourself, then actively participate in conversations.
-Most Slack channels have job related sub-channels within them, where recruiters and hiring managers can post opportunities.
+Most Slack channels have job-related sub-channels within them, where recruiters and hiring managers can post opportunities.
 Check these regularly to ensure you don’t miss out on anything that could be suitable!

 Be explicit in terms of your skill set and the type of role you’re looking for when you are engaging on Slack, then make it easy for hiring managers and recruiters to get in contact with you.
-You may want to add your email address or contact number in your bio so as you are easily reachable.
+You may want to add your email address or contact number in your bio so that you are easily reachable.

 These are just 6 simple ways to enhance your job search and use social media platforms to secure your first career in the tech industry.
-Remember, the key thing is to engage regularly and relevantly – whether this be through posting your own content, liking and sharing other tech related content or making comments and sending messages.
+Remember, the key thing is to engage regularly and relevantly – whether this be through posting your content, liking and sharing other tech-related content or making comments and sending messages.
 The way social media works for job seekers is constantly evolving, so do your best to keep on top of trends and adapt accordingly!